Basics of virtual Zarr stores

 libraries to help with our data processing.

-for examining out output dataset
+for examining the output dataset

 import xarray as xr